HyunsooYu/HyunsooYu/README.md

 -->

 ### 🔭 Career

+ * Associate in DE Task, LG innotek
+ * Received the M.S, degrees in Computer engineering from Kwangwoon University, in 2022.
  * Received the B.S. degrees in Department of Robotics from Kwangwoon University, in 2020.
- * Since 2020, Joined the BCML.
-Seoul, Korea, as **Master Candidate** of Kwangwoon University.

 ### 📄 Journal

 #### 2022